 Today was my second time running the Scottish Half Marathon and my second half marathon of the month.
 Unfortunately, I was a bit slower than last year, but I did manage a better time than last weekend’s race.
 And with that, I only have one race to go for my September madness!

-I started out a bit fast and managed my first three miles in well-under goal pace.
-And by the half-way point, I was still managing a nice overall pace, though I’d slowed on my mile-by-mile pace.
+I started a bit fast and managed my first three miles at well-under goal pace.
+And by the halfway point, I was still managing a nice overall pace, although I’d slowed on my mile-by-mile pace.
 In fact, if I’d managed that overall pace for the second half, this would have been my second-best half marathon time (my best was run in Inverness).

 Of course, I’m rarely able to run a second half as good or as fast as a first.
 And I didn’t want to push myself too hard because I was treating this as my final training run for next weekend’s Loch Ness Marathon.
 Add to that a (very minor) muscle pull, I really slowed on the second half.